0xShervin/Strategist/README.md

 # Strategist
-A simple application which determine tactics in strategy games.
+A simple application which determines ingame progress in strategy games.